Art and Design

 - Art and design skills are taught discretely, with links to cross curricular themes where appropriate.

-- Teachers follow a progressive, whole school, ‘learning ladder’ covering skills focused upon drawing, painting and sculpture.
+- Teachers follow the Twinkl PlanIt Art Scheme - a progressive, whole school scheme of work focused upon drawing, painting and sculpture.

 - Art lessons account for at least 5% of curriculum time, during the three focus terms.

-- Pupils also learn about a minimum of two different focus artists or craftspeople each year.
+- Pupils also learn about a variety of famous artists, designers and/or craftspeople each year.

-- Bi-annual whole school art weeks provide further enrichment opportunities for pupils to learn about: different forms of art; famous artists and art movements; and art through time or around the World.
+- Annual whole school art weeks provide further enrichment opportunities for pupils to learn about: different forms of art; famous artists and art movements; and art through time or around the world.

 - There are further opportunities to explore art in and through nature during regular Forest School sessions.